utgoer/intellyse-code-solver/README.md

 Create `.env` file following `.env.example`.
 Edit `AZURE_OPEN_AI_API_KEY` and `AZURE_OPEN_AI_ENDPOINT`.

-If you are using a Linux environment, build and run the app using:
+If you are using a Unix environment, build and run the app using:
 ```
 ./run.sh dstart
 ```